mohasarc/WorkGround/README.md

 - `wg swich currentWG otherWG`

 # Feedback and contribution
-If you are interested in the project's idea and have some feedback please drop them by on the issues page.
-Also if you are a developper interested in contributing to the project please do a pull request :)
+If you are interested in the project's idea and have some feedback or you found a bug please file an issue in the issues page.
+Also if you are a developper interested in contributing to the project please feel free to fork the project play around and do a pull request :)

 *Note : to learn more about our progress please make sure to check [Project](https://github.com/mohasarc/WorkGround/projects/1) page as well as [Issues](https://github.com/mohasarc/WorkGround/issues) page.*